ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## Decentralize the Web itself

-Some core pieces of the web are still centralized, making it more prone to break or being censored.
+Some core pieces of the web are still centralized, making it more prone to breaking or being censored.
 IPFS can help and make the web more resilient.

 ### Decentralized DNS